CHERTS/mspeech/readme-dev-en.txt

 MSpeech
 -------

-The program for speech recognition using the Google Voice API and voice commands.
+Program for speech recognition using the Google Speech API, voice control computer, transmission of text in the input field of other programs.

 Author:		Mikhail Grigorev
 E-Mail: 	sleuthhound@gmail.com